|

 this load makes my Mauser a very fun gun to shoot and there is nothing

 unpleasant or intimidating about firing it.
+My only complaint is

 The